hdr-bgnn/Morphology-analysis/README.md

 ## 3- Extract trait information : Classes

-We created classes to add more fexibility, which can be helpfull to generalize to other projects.
+We created classes to add more flexibility, which can be helpful to generalize to other projects.
 [Trait_class](Scripts/Traits_class.py)

 *Classes Overview*
 + Classes Name : Segmented_image, Measure_morphology, Visualization_morphology